Quantum State Tomography as a Bilevel Problem, Utilizing I-Q Plane Data

-When considering the discrete time evolution of $\bs \rho_{i}$ at time $t=i$ to $ \bs \rho_{i+1}$ at time $t=i+1$, the the discrete analog of Equation \eqref{Lou} can be written as follows using the Kraus map (Kraus operator-sum representation):
+When considering the discrete-time evolution of $\bs \rho_{i}$ at time $t=i$ to $ \bs \rho_{i+1}$ at time $t=i+1$, the discrete analog of Eq. \eqref{Lou} can be written as follows using the Kraus map (Kraus operator sum representation):

-where $\sum_{k=1}^{d^2-1}\bs E_k^\dagger \bs E_k = \bs 1$ and $\mathcal{E}$ denote the unknown quantum operation responsible for the density matrix evolution.
-To perform quantum Hamiltonian identification (QHI), we sample the unknown process $m$ times resulting in output state trajectories indexed by the lower index (see below).
+where $\sum_{k=1}^{d^2-1}\bs E_k^\dagger \bs E_k = \bs 1$ and $\mathcal{E}$ denote the unknown quantum operation responsible for the evolution of the density matrix.
+To perform quantum Hamiltonian identification (QHI), we sample the unknown process $m$ times, resulting in output state trajectories indexed by the lower index (see below).
 We introduce the following notation for the output and estimated density-matrix trajectories:

 where trajectory $j \in \{1,\ldots, N\}$.
-The index $i$ here denotes the sample ordinal number (discrete time).
+The index $i$ here denotes the ordinal number of the sample (discrete time).
 We model the evolution of the states as a linear dynamical system:

 Here $\bs G,\bs J$ are the system matrices that we are interested in recovering.
-Effectively, $\bs G$ corresponds to the evolution matrix (Hamiltonian) while $\bs J$ is a matrix that transforms the hidden state to the observed state measured by the apparatus.
-To this end, we define the loss function
+Effectively, $\bs G$ corresponds to the evolution matrix (Hamiltonian), while $\bs J$ is a matrix that transforms the hidden state to the observed state measured by the apparatus.
+To this end, we define the loss function:

-Using the Kraus operator-sum representation with a fixed basis $\{ \bs E_k\}_{k=1}^{d^2-1}$ in the space of Hermitian matrices $\mathbb{H}_1^{N}$, a first physical formulation of the state estimation problem, in terms of an SDP, takes the following form:
+Using the Kraus operator sum representation with fixed basis $\{ \bs E_k\}_{k=1}^{d^2-1}$ in the space of Hermitian matrices $\mathbb{H}_1^{N}$, a first physical formulation of the state estimation problem, in terms of an SDP, takes the following form: